connornishijima/Pixie_Chroma/extras/OSHW/README.md

 ### In this directory, you'll find the PCB schematics and layout for Pixie Chroma.

+*(Also included is an EAGLE library for adding Chromas to your own PCB, and a demonstration PCB with 6 Chromas laid out for you.)*

 Lixie Labs (me) exists in a one-bedroom apartment developing cool Arduino stuff for food.

 **If you use these files for commerical purposes:**